bplmaps/lmec-main-site/content/event/putting-family-history-on-the-map.md

 How can

+How can we use historic maps for genealogical research?

 Join Ian Spangler and Megan Nally from the Leventhal Map & Education Center as they discuss the use of historic maps for genealogical research.
 They will provide a demo of Leventhal Center's [Atlascope tool](https://atlascope.leventhalmap.org/), which overlays historic maps on top of modern-day ones so you can easily compare past and present.